ulvrikironpaw/uwu/uwu/README.md

 Please file an issue on Github.
 Please limit feature requests to QoL changes in exploration.

+## Known issues

+- If you spawn a boat really high up in the air using console commands, Ship nameplates are sometimes slightly off-center

 ## Changelog

 ### 0.1.0

 - Adds ShipRename, ShipNameplates, BoatyMcBoatface features
 - Better lifecycle management
+- Adds boat icons to ShipPin feature and reduced update time

 ### 0.0.2